 We feel the Speaker’s panic acutely as he turns in ‘a cold sweat’.
 The monosyllabic first line of this stanza accelerates the pace and we hurry along with the Speaker, and feel him start in horror when he gasps ‘But God, another was nimbling/Up the far bank.’
 Invoking God when upset and perplexed is a distinctly Irish thing to do.
 Indeed, many may say plenty more.

 Heaney plays with language in this poem and his innovative use of it creates the most vivid image of a rat and its particular way of scurrying along.
-By taking the adjective ‘nimble’ and turning it into a verb he grasps the way in which a rat would speed along over the stones.
+By taking the adjective ‘nimble’ and turning it into a verb he grasps the way in which a rat would speed along with over the stones.
 He uses the metaphor of arcs to describe the shape of the body, and this exactly grasps the ridge of the head and the sharp protuberant backbone.
 There is something almost demonic in this shape, and it is the horror of being thus confronted that makes this situation so shocking that the boy feels ‘Incredibly then/ I established a dreaded/Bridgehead.’
 Even the internal rhyme here feels threatening.
 He employs militaristic language to illustrate that he finds himself in enemy territory and we note then, in amazement, that his fear begins to dissipate and rather a ‘deliberate, thrilled care’ emerges.

 The change in tone can be noted with how the two middle lines rhyme here with ‘stare’ and ‘care’.
 The pace has slowed.
 Rather than running, the boy is going to address this issue and the wonderfully grandiloquent phrase ‘At my hitherto snubbed rodent’ almost elevates the creature to human status, as though they are warriors in battle and now they must face off.

-They size each other up, and the rat, we sense, is wrong–footed.
+They size each other up, and the rat, we sense, is wrong-footed.
 Again, Heaney grasps the movement of the rat exactly, with his inventive use of the word ‘clockworked’.
 This effectively conveys the size of the creature, which, when we consider the length of the tail as well as its body, is not inconsiderable.
-As it circles around it is almost meeting itself coming backwards, but it is discomfited by the boy’s presence because it does this ‘aimlessly’.
+As it circles around it is almost meeting itself coming backward, but it is discomfited by the boy’s presence because it does this ‘aimlessly’.
 Heaney then gives us the most unpleasant image of its ‘back bunched and glistening’.
-Rats are known for having caused the bubonic plague and I’m afraid the idea of the moisture lying on its back here, coupled with the grotesque image of the “Ears plastered down on his knobbed skull’ caused my throat to thicken as the boy’s did earlier in stanza three.
+Rats are known for having caused the bubonic plague and I’m afraid the idea of the moisture lying on its back here, coupled with the grotesque image of the “Ears plastered down on his knobbed skull’ caused my throat to thicken as the boys did earlier in stanza three.
 The short sentence ‘Insidiously listening’ suggests that its brain is working fast as it considers it considers its options, but the word insidious has sly and nasty connotations.

 But even so, the boy holds his ground.
 He forces himself to note everything and lists the characteristics he would have previously found so repulsive.
 He uses clipped alliteration to describe ‘the tapered tail which followed him’, and as I alluded to earlier, the tail is so long that he almost gives it its own personality.
-Sticking to the theme of moisture, he describes the eye as a ‘raindrop eye’ which also suggests its shape, and by referring to the snout as ‘old’ he notes perhaps a frailty in the animal.
-The sentences become short and monosyllabic and the stand off continues.
+Sticking to the theme of moisture, he describes the eye as a ‘raindrop eye’ which also suggests its shape, and by referring to the snout as ‘old’ he notes perhaps frailty in the animal.
+The sentences become short and monosyllabic and the standoff continues.
 Neither move.

 Eighth and Ninth Stanza